LinuxETC/Linux-SeedManager/README.md

 THIS IS THE GRIDSEED VERSION.
+It should work with any ASICs.
 It is adapted from PoolManager, which was made for GPUs.

 -----

-Web based pool and miner manager for Linux running CGminer and clones (sgminer, vertminer, keccak, etc).
+Web based pool and miner manager for Linux running CGminer and clones (sgminer, bfgminer, etc).
 Written in perl (no php).

 * Add or Remove pools, or Switch priority, from the web GUI without stopping your miner.
 * Stop/start the miner, with password protection and version/run time display.